timurguvenkaya/near-rust-macros-library/README.md

-# NEAR Macros
+# NEAR Rust Macros Library (NRML)

-Near Macros is a collection of contracts and macros that can be added directly to any project to add additional functionality without slowing down development.
+Near Rust Macros Library (NRML) is a collection of contracts and macros that can be added directly to any project to add additional functionality without slowing down development.

 ## NOTE
 Currently, those macros are in the process of audit.
 Therefore, use it at your own risk in production.